 To wander through the caves at Giuseppe Contratto’s masterpiece of a winery in Canelli is to shake the living hand of almost 150 years of tradition of Italian sparkling wine.
 The very first bottles of Italian method champenoise were made here, as was the very first vintage dated Italian method champenoise— Metodo Classico Extra Brut in 1919.
-The underground cellars, dug out manually when the winery was founded in 1867, took ten years to complete, and are more than 100 feet underground.
+The underground cellars, dug out manually when the winery was renovated in 1899, took ten years to complete, and are more than 100 feet underground.
 They are far more impressive than anything in Italy, and rival the most spectacular in Champagne.
-They were, in fact, designated a UNESCO World Heritage site in the summer of 2012.
 At one time, wine was leaving from these cellars to destinations all over the world.
 Contratto was supplier not only to the Vatican, but also to the House of Savoy (the Italian Royal Family), as well as to the British monarchy.
 Contratto was shipped across the world as the beverage of choice for the ambassadors and colonial governors of the British Empire.
 Within Italy, the name Contratto itself is inextricable from the history of “bollicine”—the estate was for a long time the number one producer, predating the arrival of Franciacorta by 90 years.